 If the process is essential to business operations, be sure to thoroughly test your changes in a test or staging environment before deploying to production.

-It's a good idea to set up service accounts before you begin configuring a robotic process in Appian RPA.
+It's a good idea to set up service accounts before you begin configuring a robotic process.
 A service account is required to get started, so we recommend it as one of your first steps.

 Learn how to ensure data security at every stage of the robotic process lifecycle.